mlanderos/udacity-cicd-project/README.md

 ## Demo

-Unavailable at this time, but hope to have a video up soon!
+Unavailable at this time, but hope to have a recorded video showing this project running from end to end!
 For now, thanks for reading!